vgorbic1/Tutorials/Linux/archiving and compressing.md

 ```
 Use `-v` (verbose) flag for more information.

-To test archive whether it is become corrupted:
+To test archive whether it is become corrupted (if OK nothing will happen):
 ```
 unzip -t archivename.zip
 ```